How Kendall and Kylie Jenner Survived the Reality Show Kids Curse

 Until that future farm-going life, she keeps shelter within the carefully crafted Brand she has cultivated.
 It allows her to remain separate from Kylie the Real Person, and to be on a reality show with only a measured degree of prying.
 "People think that since we have a reality show and I show so much of my life that they know who I am," she said to Allure.
 "But on Snapchat I show people what I think they want to see.
 That's not me.
 It's a projected image."

 Kendall operates a version of this mindset, achieved by keeping an airtight inner circle.
-"I'm not sure open to new people," she explained to Harper's Bazaar.
+"I'm not very open to new people," she explained to Harper's Bazaar.
 "I have a small group of people I trust.
 I'm very intuitive, so I'm good at feeling out how people are, if they have bad intentions."

-But above all else, it's the close-knit family that has kept Kendall and Kylie from going the way of the aforementioned Duggars and Housewives.
+But above all else, it's the close-knit family that has kept Kendall and Kylie from going the way of the aforementioned Duggars and Teen Moms.
 Fame and cameras can tear families apart, and even though the Kardashian-Jenners have suffered through the requisite divorce that seems all but inevitable to plague reality stars, it wasn't actually suffering at all.
 They made it through unscathed, with a tighter bond than ever.

 They've benefited from the lack of turmoil, and there's something to be said for the never-wavering love beaming down on them from all sides of the clan.
-Does that mean Kris Jenner discovered the secret?
+Does that mean Kris discovered the secret?
 Probably not, but it's as close as anyone is going to get.